Rostov Zoo: Overview

-The zoo is a member of 38 programs involved in the conservation of endangered animals, and was one of the first zoos in Europe to breed white-tailed eagles.
+The zoo is a member of 38 programs involved in the conservation of endangered animals.
 It features such animals as tigers, lions, pygmy hippopotamus, Asian elephants, Dagestan and Bezoar goats, Siamese crocodiles, and flamingos.
-Rostov-on-Don Zoo is a member of then International Species Information System.
-A large park is a main feature of the zoo, making it a popular place among local citizens.

 History

 The zoo was founded in June 1927 to serve as a pet enclosure for a nearby school named after Marshal S. M. Budyonny (now known as School No. 43 on Budennovsky Street, 64).
-Vladimir Kegel was the first headmaster of the Zoo.

 The school's collection of animals was moved to the outskirts of the town in the autumn of 1929.